 Fairy Gardens: a Window to Magical Worlds

 Fairy gardens are one of my passions.
-I love creating them and letting my imagination run wild while I add little plants and all kinds of accessories, to create a miniature world to invite any fairy to fall in love with it and take it as her habitat.
+I love creating them and letting my imagination run wild while adding little plants and accessories to create a miniature world to invite any fairy to fall in love with them and take them as her habitat.

-These miniature gardens are so easy to make, that you can invite your preschoolers to help you or just do it by themselves since there is no right or wrong in their design.
+These miniature gardens are so easy to make that you can invite your preschoolers to help you or just do it by themselves.
+There is no right or wrong in their design.
 It is a matter of enjoying the moment, having fun, and letting your imagination loose.

 Involving your preschoolers in the making of your fairy garden will probably end up being a great idea.
-It will not only allow you to have quality time with your child but also will give you direct access to your child’s brain.
+It will allow you to have quality time with your child and give you direct access to your child’s brain.

-Preschoolers are an endless source of imagination that can guide you to spruce your creativity and your child’s as well.
+Preschoolers are an endless source of imagination that can help you enhance your own and your child’s creativity.

 To understand a little more what I am talking about, let’s start at the beginning.